Desert bighorn sheep: Conservation status and trends

 The number of desert bighorn sheep in North America in prehistoric times is unknown, but most likely was in the tens of thousands.
 By the 1960s, the desert bighorn population had dwindled to 6,700-8,100.
 These declines were attributed to excessive hunting; competition and diseases from domestic livestock, particularly domestic sheep; usurpation of watering areas and critical range by human activities; and human-induced habitat changes.

 In 1939, after intense lobbying by Frederick Russell Burnham and the Arizona Boy Scouts, President Franklin D. Roosevelt signed a proclamation to establish two desert areas in southwestern Arizona to help preserve the desert bighorn sheep: Cabeza Prieta National Wildlife Refuge and the Kofa National Wildlife Refuge.
 In 1941, the San Andres National Wildlife Refuge in New Mexico was added.

 Desert bighorn sheep populations have trended upward since the 1960s.
 The upward trend was caused by conservation measures, including habitat preservation.
-In 1980, desert bighorn sheep populations were estimated at 8,415-9,040.
-A state-by-state survey was conducted a few years later and estimated the overall US desert bighorn sheep population at 15,980.
+In 1978, desert bighorn sheep populations were estimated at 8,415-9,040.
+A state-by-state survey published in 1985 estimated the overall US desert bighorn sheep population at 15,980.
 The 1993 estimate of the population is 18,965-19,040.
-The results of the state-by-state survey are shown to the right.

-In Southwestern Utah, desert bighorns were largely locally extinct by 1960, until 14 sheep were re-introduced into Zion National Park in 1978.
+In Southwestern Utah, desert bighorns were largely extirpated by 1960, until 14 sheep were re-introduced into Zion National Park in 1978.
 The southeastern corner of the park is closed to all human traffic to protect their habitat.
 The herd has now grown to over 500 animals, to the point that they often come in contact with visitors in the eastern part of the park, and may begin spreading into surrounding agriculture areas with domesticated sheep.

-In southern California, by 1998, only 280 individuals of the peninsular bighorn sheep population remained, and that population was added to the list of the United States' most imperiled species.
+In southern California, by 1998, only 280 individuals of the peninsular bighorn sheep population remained, and that population was added to the list of the United States' most imperiled animal populations.
 Populations in three southern counties had suffered greatly from disease, development, and predation.
 As of 2008, about 800 peninsular bighorns are believed to populate the desert backcountry from the US-Mexico border to the San Jacinto Mountains, with known populations in Anza-Borrego Desert State Park.
-These gains, combined with Bush Administration policies, prompted the US Fish and Wildlife Service to propose a reduction in protected sheep habitat by more than 50%, from 844897 to 384410 acre.
+These gains, combined with Bush administration policies, prompted the US Fish and Wildlife Service to propose a reduction in protected sheep habitat by more than 50%, from 844897 to 384410 acre.